hamzak-coder/app/README.md

-complete ruby on rails develpor by hamza khan
+first test repo on the complete ruby on rails develpor by hamza khan